IdoKolet/Stonks/README.md

 # **All the project is uploaded, README file isn't done!**

-# Stonks - Machine learning based system for predicting security price's change
+# Stonks - Machine learning based system for security price trend prediction

 The system is built in a client-server architecture.
 The server-side is written in Python with FastAPI.